 India’s Personal Data Protection Act 2019

-In 2017, the Supreme Court of India declared the right to privacy as a fundamental right protected under the Indian Constitution.
+In 2017, the Supreme Court of India declared the right to privacy as a fundamental right protected under the Indian Constitution, demonstrating the importance of data privacy in India.
 It also recommended that the Indian Central Government put in place a data protection regime that considers the interests of individuals as well as the legitimate concerns of the state while promoting an environment for entrepreneurship and innovation.

-India’s Personal Data Protection Bill was introduced in 2019, and called the Personal Data Protection Act 2019.
+India’s Personal Data Protection Bill was introduced in 2019, and called the Personal Data Protection Act 2019, acting as the key protection for data privacy in India.
 The main objectives were to:

 - Provide for protection of the privacy of individuals relating to their personal data